-When acquiring shares in a business in Hungary, it is primarily company law and accounting regulations that apply.
+When acquiring shares in a business in Hungary, it is primarily company law and accounting regulations as well as competition law provisions that apply.
 In Hungary, foreign and Hungarian natural and legal persons, and companies without a legal entity, may set up a company, become a partner in an existing company or obtain shares in a company.
 A Hungarian branch office or commercial representation of a foreign company may not directly acquire shares in another company.

 Ways of acquiring shares in a company

 One way of starting up a business activity is to buy 100% of the shares in a company that has already been set up and registered.
 If permitted by the type of company in question, it is possible to join a company by buying shares.
 In the event of the sale of shares belonging to a member who has been excluded by a court or who has lost his legal right to membership owing to failure to make a material contribution, shares in a limited liability company may also be acquired by public auction.

 For the privatisation of state owned companies, Magyar Nemzeti Vagyonkezelő Zrt.
 (MNV Zrt.) calls for tenders.